 Adult shield bugs are attractive insects, easily recognized by their flat oval or five-sided shield shape.
 They are often called stink bugs because when threatened, some species produce a pungent liquid from special glands near their hind legs, poke at one and then sniff your hand.

 Most shield bugs feed on plant sap and some are pests of economically important crops such as coffee and cotton.

-Unlike many insects, shield bugs often show parental care, guarding their young from predators.
+Unlike many insects, shield bugs often show parental care, guarding their young against predators.
 The female will actually sit on the eggs until they hatch.
-This reduces the chances of attack from parasitic wasps.
+This reduces the chances of an attack from parasitic wasps.

-Bean plants damaged by stink bug feeding and egg laying emits an odor that is attractive to parasitism wasps, which then attack the bugs.
+Bean plants damaged by stink bug feeding and egg-laying emit an odor that is attractive to parasitism wasps, which then attack the bugs.